noahehall/theBookOfNoah/0current/aws/exams/services/analytics/kinesis.md

 - Data Analytics: transform and analyze streaming data in real time using sql/apache flink before persisting it to storage
 - you perform analysis across a sliding window of the data stream
 - optionally you can use lambda to pre-process the stream before it hits the anlaytics stream

+### error handling

+- can be used in conjuction to create an error workflow: make sure to handle duplicate records being retried that are part of a failed batch in your function logic
+  - bisect batch on funciton error: split a batch in two and retry each batch separately
+  - maximum retry attempts
+  - maximum record age in seconds: the max duration a record can be in a failed state
+  - on failure destination: send failed records to
+    - async event sources: SNS/SQS/EventBridge/Lambda
+    - streaming event sources: SNS/SQS

 ## considerations